 - Add some BBQ sauce on top (half a cup maybe?)

-- Saute to get rid of extra water, dump in more BBQ sauce, mix, eat
+- Saute to get rid of extra liquid, dump in more BBQ sauce, mix, eat

 He made this pressure cooker BBQ pulled chicken and said it was the BEST recipe he’s tried so far and asked me why the recipe is not on the blog.